Graduate Student FAQ

 Toggle ItemWhen does the program start?

 Both of our programs start in the fall.
-We do have some students start in the summer, if they have no previous experience with linguistics, to take an introductory linguistics course.
+Students without previous linguistics experience start in the summer to take an introductory linguistics course.

 Toggle ItemCan I defer my enrollment once I am admitted?

-You may defer for a mission, medical, or military reasons.
+You may defer for a religious mission, medical, or military reasons.
 Other than that, you must attend the fall semester you are admitted.

 Toggle ItemCan I still apply for your program if I have had no previous linguistics experience?

 Yes, we welcome all majors to apply for both of our programs.
-If you have not had any previous experience with linguistics, then we will have you take a prerequisite course that gives a brief overview and introduction to linguistics the summer semester before you start the program.
+If you have not had any previous experience with linguistics, you will be required to take a prerequisite course that gives a brief overview and introduction to linguistics the summer semester before you start the program.
 You will have to fulfill the language requirement during your program.

 Toggle ItemDo I have to take the prerequisite course?

 You only have to take the course if you have not had sufficient experience with linguistics.
 For example, some of our students are linguistics majors, linguistics minors, TESOL majors, or TESOL minors.
-These students do not have to take the prerequisite because they have had linguistics courses before.
-To verify if a student is exempt from the prerequisite, contact Dr. Troy Cox (for TESOL applicants) and Dr. Earl Brown (for linguistics applicants); they are the graduate area coordinators.
-TESOL MA—Dr. Troy Cox, firstname.lastname@example.org, 801-422-5755; Linguistics MA—Dr. Earl Brown, email@example.com, 801-422-3970
+These students do not have to take the prerequisite because they have taken linguistics courses before.
+To verify if you are exempt from the prerequisite, contact the graduate area coordinator for your program:

 Toggle ItemWhat if my schedule does not permit me to come in and take the summer prerequisite course?

 You must be available to take that course in the summer.
-Talk to Mary Beth Wald and the graduate coordinators.
+If you have questions, contact Mary Beth Wald and the graduate coordinators.

 Toggle ItemHow much is tuition?

 Toggle ItemHow many credits do I have to take to be a full-time graduate student?

-8.5 or more credits is considered full time for graduate students for fall and winter semesters.
-4.5 or more credits is full time for spring and summer terms.
+8.5 or more credits is considered full-time for graduate students for fall and winter semesters.
+4.5 or more credits is considered full-time for spring and summer terms.

 Toggle ItemDo I need to take the GRE?